mgrafl/shellspec-ext-invocation/README.md

 ## Limitations

-This extension is implemented in bash and is not POSIX-compatible.
+This extension is implemented in bash and is not POSIX-compliant.